nasa/fprime/docs/UsersGuide/dev/code-style.md

 provided by the team.
 The information in this guide may not be complete and will evolve as the project continues.
 When unclear, follow reasonable conventions for the language at hand.

-**Note:** these guidelines are for submissions to the F´ framework.
+**Note:** These guidelines are for submissions to the F´ framework.
 Projects using F´ should adapt them as needed.

 ## F´ and Flight Software